d-bl/MAE-gf/docs/snow-stitches/index.md

     a23=a40=a41=lctct

-The screenshot dropped the stitch marked with a grey `+`, you can restore the stitch with the button `assign to ignored`.
+The screenshot dropped the stitch marked with a grey `+`, for more variations you can restore the stitch with the button `assign to ignored`.
 The highlighted stitches in the thread diagram represent the blobs.
 The configuration of blobs is not as versatile as for the form above.